CallumSmithSound/Professional-Audio-Interface/README.md

 TODO

 ## Digital Design
-Heart of the digital routing is the XMOS ~~~~.
+Heart of the digital routing and processing is the XMOS XU316.
+The XMOS provides low latency routing to USB.

-The ADC is TODO
+The ADC is the PCM1865

-The DAC is TODO
+The DAC is the PCM****

 ## Power Design
 TODO